-- identification of subjects is done by private/public key pairs - in unpermissioned DLT, subjects autonomously create private/public key pairs, possibly many of them - having many IDs improves confidentiality - in permissioned DLT, subjects might be all well known to all nodes - shared subject directory and strictly regulated access ledger
+- identification of subjects is done by private/public key pairs - in unpermissioned DLT, subjects autonomously create private/public key pairs, possibly many of them ledger

-- essentially a log of transactions

-- addition of transaction occur on a block basis

-- a block contains many transaction
+- having many IDs improves confidentiality

-- transactions should respect certain

-"semantic rules" that are application-specife

-- e.g. for money: no double spending

-- the order of transactions is fundamental!

-- e.g. for money: can't spend before getting money

-- most of the machinery of a DLT is about the addition of a block to the ledger

-p2p protocol
+- in permissioned DLT, subjects might be all well known to all nodes - shared subject directory and strictly regulated access

+- essentially a log of transactions - transactions: some sort of state change request - state: can be just the log itself, or some other conceptual structure - e.g., current account for cryptocurrencies - addition of transaction occur on a block basis - a block contains many transaction - transactions should respect certain "semantic rules" that are application-specific - e.g. for money: no double spending - the order of transactions is fundamental! - e.g. for money: can't spend before getting money - most of the machinery of a DLT is about the addition of a block to the ledger p2p protocol a block that contains new accepted transactions for ledger is broadcasted distributed consensus algorithm

 - nodes discovery

 - what is the first node to connect to?

 - node interconnection

+- peer-to-peer overlay network

 - broadcasting

-- new blocks added to the ledger

-- pending transactions
+- by gossip protocol

+- each node resends to neighbors received messages (only one time)

 - each new/pending transaction is broadcasted

-- when a node intends to add a block to the ledger, the new block is broadcasted
+- these are not yet accepted into the ledger